Skip to main content

 42 CFR Part 2 adds federal substance abuse protections

 If you treat substance use disorders, patient records carry additional federal protections under 42 CFR Part 2.
 Disclosure rules are stricter than standard HIPAA.
-Most compliance software doesn't address Part 2 requirements at all.
+Make sure your compliance program explicitly addresses Part 2 requirements — they go beyond standard HIPAA frameworks.

 04